mtumilowicz/scala-cats-free-monad-workshop/README.md

             }
         ```
         *  it’s impossible to add new operations, like sin and cos, to this representation without code changes
 * OO and FP are related bu the Church encoding
     * takes us from FP to OO
         * constructors become method calls
         * operator types because action types
     * reification: takes from OO to FP
 * type classes are Church encodings of free structures
 * free structures are reifications of type classes
 * in scala, according to "Towards Equal Rights for Higher-Kinded Types" by Moors, Piessens and Odersky, July 2007
-    * Scala's kinds correspond to the types of the simply-typed lambda calculus.
-This means that we can express addition on natural numbers on the level of types using a Church Encoding.
+    * Scala's kinds correspond to the types of the simply-typed lambda calculus
+    * this means that we can express addition on natural numbers on the level of types using a Church Encoding
     * example: https://w.pitula.me/2017/typelevel-church-enc/

 ## zio layer context